 “Manasseh sacrificed his sons in the fire in the Valley of Hinnom.
 He practised sorcery, divination, and witchcraft, and consulted mediums and spiritists.
 He did great evil in the sight of the LORD, provoking Him to anger.”
 (Chronicles 33:6)

-On the left is a famous picture of Walt Disney at the Owl’s Nest camp in Bohemian Grove, a summer camp attended every year by famous Satanists, in 1967, flanked by future US presidents, Richard Nixon and Ronald Reagan.
+A famous picture of Walt Disney at the Owl’s Nest camp in Bohemian Grove, a summer camp attended every year by famous Satanists, in 1967, flanked by future US presidents, Richard Nixon and Ronald Reagan.
 On the right is a picture of the owl statue “Moloch” at Bohemian Grove, presiding over an altar created for human sacrifices.
 This same altar is used for the annual “Cremation of Care” ceremony, as covertly filmed in 2000.

 At Walt Disney World there is a ‘secret’ exclusive club called Club 33, the only place at Disneyland where alcohol can be bought.
 Lavishly furnished, Club 33 contains an amazing collection of top-notch Disney movie memorabilia, a beautiful reproduction antique French glass lift, and a gruesome trophy hunting collection.
 There are many rooms and exclusive areas within the club and elsewhere at Walt Disney World with various levels of access that are strictly controlled.
 According to one Club 33 member, there is a $25,000 to $100,000 initiation fee and $12,500 to $30,000 annual fee, depending on the level of membership.
 There is said to be a 14 year waiting list for membership which is by invite only.
 Clearly, Club 33 is a place only for the connected rich.